NateMietk/NateMietk.github.io/themes/hugo-academic/exampleSite/content/home/projects.md

 +++
 # Projects widget.
-# This widget displays all projects from `content/project/`.
+# Note: this widget will only display if `content/project/` contains projects.

 date = "2016-04-20T00:00:00"
 draft = false